What is affiliate management and what are the benefits for businesses and affiliates?

 How do you go about tracking affiliate marketing activity and performance?

-So what does an affiliate program do in tracking results?
+So, what does an affiliate program do in tracking results?

 An affiliate program or network is a system where merchants first sign up with the affiliate network and then will be connected with affiliates who can promote their products or services.

 The affiliate sends traffic to the merchant’s website through a link or banner.
-They are rewarded on a pre-defined basis, like for each click on one of their links, for each action someone that they referred undertakes, or as a share of the revenue that they ramp up for the advertiser.
+They are rewarded on a pre-defined basis, like for each click on one of their links, for each action someone they referred undertakes, or as a share of the revenue they ramp up for the advertiser.

 How do you find the best affiliates to work with?